Electronic-Signatures-Industries/xdv-node/readme.md

 # XDV Node

+## DEPRECATED: XDV Protocol SecretWasm Smart Contracts and XDV Node L2 are the new implementations.

 ## A decentralized document anchoring, storage agnostic
 ### is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).